← Day Zero

 Enforcement

-Organizers reserve the right to disqualify any participant or team for violations of these rules.
+Organizers reserve the right to disqualify any participant or team for violations of these Rules.
 Disqualification decisions are final.
 Disqualified participants forfeit any claim to prizes.

 Suspected criminal activity will be reported to appropriate authorities.

 By registering for and attending a Day Zero event, you acknowledge that you have read, understood, and agree to these Rules of Engagement.
-These terms apply to all Day Zero event series activities including The Stakeout pre-event sessions and all main event activities.